Ryan Nugent-Hopkins: International play

 Nugent-Hopkins started his experience with Hockey Canada by representing Team Pacific at the 2010 World U-17 Hockey Challenge.
 He finished the tournament with one goal and four assists in five games as Team Pacific finished the tournament in fifth place.
 Later, he served as an alternate captain for Team Canada at the 2010 Ivan Hlinka Memorial Tournament.
 During the tournament, Nugent-Hopkins scored the game-winning goal in the gold medal game against the United States.
 The following year, Nugent-Hopkins was invited to Team Canada's selection camp to try out for their 2011 World Junior Ice Hockey Championships team, but was amongst the final players cut.

 Although he did not play in the 2011 World Junior Championships, Nugent-Hopkins was named to Team Canada's senior team for the 2012 IIHF World Championship.
 He struggled in the first two games of the tournament before scoring three points in Team Canada's 7–2 win over France.
 He finished the tournament with four goals and two assists as Team Canada was eliminated in the quarterfinals.

 Due to the 2012–13 NHL lock-out, Nugent-Hopkins was named captain of Team Canada's junior team for the 2013 World Junior Ice Hockey Championships.
 Although he led the tournament in scoring with 15 points in six games, the team was ultimately unable to medal.
 The loss ended Canada's 14-year medal streak in the annual world junior tournament.
 Due to his play, Nugent-Hopkins was named to the tournament's top forward and selected for the All-Star team.

 Nugent-Hopkins did not play at an international again until 2016 when he was a member of Team North America for the 2016 World Cup of Hockey.
 While playing on a line with Auston Matthews and Nathan MacKinnon, Nugent-Hopkins recorded three points over five games.
 He returned to Team Canada's senior team in 2018 for the 2018 IIHF World Championship.
 He recorded a power-play goal in Team Canada's 5–4 win over Russia to advance them to the semi-final round.
 However, he was pointless in their loss to Switzerland in the semifinals.

 Personal life

 Nugent-Hopkins married his fiancée, Breanne (née Windle) in 2019.
-The couple have one child together.
+The couple have two children together.
 Nugent-Hopkins' cousin, Carson Wetsch, is also an ice hockey forward.
 He was drafted by the San Jose Sharks in the 2024 NHL entry draft.

 While Nugent-Hopkins had been nicknamed "Hoppy" while with the Red Deer Rebels, he more commonly became referred to as "Nuge" or "Nuggy" during his tenure with the Oilers.
 Due to his lengthy last name, sports broadcasters occasionally shorten his name to "RNH."